A composting bin

 5. Cure and Apply Finished Compost

-After several months, the beet materials and other scraps will break down into crumbly, earthy-smelling compost.
-Before spreading in the garden, allow your finished compost to further cure for 2-4 weeks to stabilize.
-Dig into beds or mix into potting soil recipes.
+After several months, the beetroot materials and other organic scraps will break down into a crumbly, earthy-smelling compost.
+Before spreading the finished compost in our gardens, we should allow it to cure for an additional 2-4 weeks to stabilize.
+Once cured, the compost can be dug into garden beds or mixed into potting soil recipes for a nutrient-rich boost.

 Frequently Asked Questions